 Mr. Comerford was elected President and Chief Executive Officer and a director of the Company in October 2008.
-Before joining the Company, Mr. Comerford was President of Brush International, Inc., a subsidiary of Brush Engineered Materials, Inc., a company that manufactures high performance materials, from 2004 to 2008.
+Before joining the Company, Mr. Comerford was President of Brush International, Inc. and Brush Engineered Materials Alloy Division, each affiliates of Materion Corporation, formally known as Brush Engineered Material, Inc., a company that manufactures high performance materials, from 2004 to 2008.